rstms/filter-rspamd-class/README.md

 # filter-rspamd-class

-## purpose
+## Purpose
-Use this filter in a filter chain after filter-rspamd to apply a keyword spam class to each message
+Use this filter in an OpenSMTP filter chain after filter-rspamd to apply a `X-Spam-Class` keyword header to each message with a `X-Spam-Score` header.
+This produces an easily matched string field for use by downstream or client-side filter software.

-## operation
+## Operation
-Adds a header: 'X-Spam-Class: SPAMCLASS' based on threshold levels compared with rspamd's X-Spam-Score header
+The `X-Spam-Class` header value is based on class names and threshold levels from the configuration.
+The score value from the rspamd-generated `X-Spam-Score` is compared with the configuration classes to set the class value.

 Default class threshold levels: